 On March 30, 1989, Judge Clark entered an Order ―discontinuing the use of the existing Paseo High School and replacing it with a new facility in the present site.
 On April 2, 1990, Superintendent Garcia wrote a letter to Paseo High School students telling them that their student body would be dispersed and their building demolished.
 On October 23, 1990, black people and white people, young and old, rich and not-so-rich gathered in front of Paseo high school to bid it farewell.

-Though the magnificent old building was demolished, soon after in 1991 a brand new building took it’s place.
-Now a signature school in the KCPS district, Paseo Academy for Fine and Performing Arts houses almost 500 students from 7th to 12th grade.
-With dance, visual arts, fashion design, graphic arts, instrumental and vocal music, technical theater, creative writing and drama, Paseo Academy faculty and students are dedicated to creativity and academic achievement.
+Though the magnificent old building was demolished, soon after in 1991 a brand new building took its place.
+Now a signature school in the KCPS district, Paseo Academy for Fine and Performing Arts houses over 600 students from 7th to 12th grade.
+With dance, visual arts, fashion and costume design, graphic arts, instrumental and vocal music, technical theater, broadcasting and tv production, creative writing and drama, Paseo Academy faculty and students are dedicated to creativity and academic achievement.